Directorate-General for Communications Networks, Content and Technology

 The Directorate-General for Communications Networks, Content and Technology (also called DG CONNECT) is a Directorate-General of the European Commission and is responsible for European Union investment in research, innovation and development of popularized digital technologies such as artificial intelligence, high-performance computing, and 5G.

-Since 2015, the current Director-General is Roberto Viola, under the responsibility of the European Commissioner for Internal Market.

-In 2023 it had 789 employees.
+Since 2015, the Director-General is Roberto Viola, under the responsibility of the European Commissioner for Digital and Frontier Technologies, held by Henna Virkkunen since December 2024.
+In 2025, it had 852 employees.

 Structure

-Directorates The organization of the Director General office as of 2022 was:
+The organization of the Director General office as of 2026 was: